CodepediaOrg/codepediaorg.github.io/_posts/2019-12-02-cleaner-code-in-express-api-with-unified-error-handling.md

 ---
 layout: post
 title: Cleaner code in an Express REST API with unified error handling
-description: "Shows how you can make your backend ExpressJS REST API cleaner by using custom error handling.
-Before and after refactoring code snippets are presented to make the point"
+description: "Shows how you can make your backend ExpressJS REST API cleaner by using custom error handling middleware.
+Code snippets of before and after refactoring are presented to make the point"
 author: ama
 permalink: /ama/cleaner-code-in-expressjs-rest-api-with-custom-error-handling
-published: false
+published: true
 categories: [clean-code]
 tags: [expressjs, nodejs, rest, api]
 ---

-What started out as a simple code duplication removal, turned out into [a major refactoring](https://github.com/CodepediaOrg/bookmarks.dev-api/commit/bd4f64bf2d1bc778d3c0f8d96e898bd3d210f52e) with complete rewriting of error handling, moving of business logic/db access into separate files (about this in another blog post) and rewriting of all integration tests to use async/await.
+What started out as a simple code duplication removal, turned out into [a major refactoring](https://github.com/CodepediaOrg/bookmarks.dev-api/commit/bd4f64bf2d1bc778d3c0f8d96e898bd3d210f52e) with complete rewriting of error handling, moving of business logic/db access into separate service files (about this in another blog post) and rewriting of all integration tests to use async/await.
 In this blog post I will focus on the custom error handling and how it made the code much cleaner for the [REST API](https://github.com/CodepediaOrg/bookmarks.dev-api) supporting [www.bookmarks.dev](https://www.bookmarks.dev).
-  The API is implemented with [ExpressJS](https://expressjs.com), currently with version 4.
+  The API uses [ExpressJS](https://expressjs.com), currently in version 4.

 ## Refactoring
-To make my point I will show you an example of **before** and **after** code, where I will go into more details.
+To make my point I will show you an example of **before** and **after** code.
+In the **after** part where I drill into the details taking a top down approach.

 ### Before